Hello!

 Subject Areas: Ecofeminism, Anthropocene, Media Analysis

-During my time at UCR, I was a recipient of UC Riverside’s Healthy Campus Initiative grant, which enabled me to distribute empowerment-geared art to survivors of sexual violence.
+During my undergraduate career, I was a recipient of UC Riverside’s Healthy Campus Initiative grant, which enabled me to distribute empowerment-geared art to survivors of sexual violence.
 I led project ideation, creative direction, and execution to create zines and coloring books as a resource across various campus centers.
 Some of these centers included Counseling and Psychological Services, Women’s Resource Center, and CARE (Campus Advocacy, Resources & Education).

 ACLU of Southern California | ACLU of Northern California | ACLU of Washington | GlobalGiving | Business Innovation Factory | LunaYou | University of California, Riverside | California State University Dominguez Hills | Alpha Pi Sigma | California Common Cause | Bia-Echo Foundation | The Buck Institute | Dignity & Power Now